audiotrans/audiotrans.github.io/README.md

 ## How it works (The Principle)

-In the Transmiting end the " Message " is encoded into 7 bit binary form, eg: "S" -> 1010011.
+In the Transmiting end the "Message" is encoded into 7 bit binary form, eg: "S" -> 1010011.
 Then, it is Received in the Receiving end and is again decoded into Text form, eg 1010011 -> "S".

 ###### So How is it Transmitted?